pawel-up/tabs-split-layout/docs/Initialization.md

 ### Manager Initialization

 When initializing the manager, you must pass the `State` class instance as the first argument.
 The second parameter is the configuration options, if any.
-We will show different configurations depending on different use cases.
+We will show different configurations depending on other use cases.

 ```ts
 const layout = new Manager(state, {